dropil/dropjs/README.md

 # DropJS - Dropil Chain JavaScript Library

-An open source JavaScript library for use with Dropil Chain.
+An open source JavaScript library for use with Dropil Chain or ***any*** other Cosmos-SDK based chain.

-The DropJS library offers the ability to create wallets, create transactions, sign transactions offline, and broadcast transactions to a desired RPC URL.
+The DropJS library offers the ability to create wallets, create transactions, sign transactions offline, and broadcast transactions to a desired LCD URL for any Cosmos-SDK based chain.

 ## Installation